If you need assistance related to Health Hazards at Recycling facilities, contact us a t 1-800-344-4414 or email@example.com.

 Trucks, Front Loaders, Conveyor systems, Pulverizers, Crushers, and Bailers all produce noise which is enhanced by the concrete floor and metals walls.

-Some form of body protection such as disposable suits, gloves, and even respirators is common.
+Some forms of body protection such as disposable suits, gloves, and even respirators is common.
 But the most likely situation is the inadequacy of protection.
-For example, in numerous recycling facilities, respiratory protection is a surgical mask—whose purpose is to prevent the wearer from spreading the disease to others, not to protect the wearer from external agents.
+For example, in numerous recycling facilities, respiratory protection is a surgical mask—whose purpose is to prevent the wearer from spreading disease to others, not to protect the wearer from external agents.
+A more effective respirator such as an N-95 disposable respirator or a half-face respirator with filters is the preferred protection.
+The OSHA Respiratory Protection Standard is 29CFR1910.134.

 Private contractors who take municipal recyclables and sort them have an even greater range of exposure possibilities, mostly depending on what items they are actually recycling.
 They range from automated grinding and sorting of plastics, cans, vehicles, electronics, paper, concrete, asphalt, medicals, construction debris, wood and more.